GIGAETH (GETH) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 GIGAETH Historical Price

-According to the latest data gathered on GIGAETH live price page, the current price of GIGAETH is 3,936.58USD.
+According to the latest data gathered on GIGAETH live price page, the current price of GIGAETH is 3,781.91USD.
 The circulating supply of GIGAETH(GETH) is

 In the past 24 hours, GIGAETH has shown a price movement of